Course - Introduction to Archives and Museums - LBAS1001

 Course content

 The course presents archival science and museology as fields of study, and gives an introduction to archives and museums as institutions and workplaces.
-Central concepts and terms, basic theories, historical developments, and political ideas and plans for archives and museums in Norway are introduced.
+Central concepts and terms, basic theories, political ideas and plans for archives and museums in Norway are introduced, as well as historical developments.
 The course also adresses digitization as phenomenon, and offers perspectives on the differences between physical and digital archives and collections management.

 Some of the major questions explored in the course are: What are archives and museums?
 What features do archives and museum collections have that make them important to societies and individuals: before, now, and in the future?
 How have they developed historically, as fields of study, scientific subjects, and places of experience and learning?
 How has digitization affected archival science and archive institutions, museum studies and museums?